AdnanHodzic/containerized-wordpress-project/README.md

 In this case your WordPress database name will be: "wordpress".

-## HowTo run containerized-wordpress playbook in non interactive mode (parameters)?
+## HowTo: run containerized-wordpress playbook in non interactive mode (parameters)?

 If you want to run this playbook in non interactive mode (which is enabled by default) using parametrers, you can do so by: